 You may also require your current account number for Great Southern Bank if you’re an existing member.

 Great Southern Bank (formerly CUA) was founded in 1946 by Jack Harvey, as a merger between three small Queensland-based credit unions.
-Today it is Australia’s largest customer-owned financial institution, and their profits come back to their customers as better rates and lower fees.

 Some of Great Southern Bank’s earliest innovations included a field office operating out of a caravan to serve their regional customers in the 1960s to 1970s.
 Great Southern Bank is now acclaimed as an employer of choice when it comes to gender equality, winning the WGEA award in 2011, 2014, and 2015.